 We’ve been using the AO Cooler for several months now in California for everything from grocery runs, to days at the beach, to a multi-day road trip adventure without complaint.
 Packed on all sides with three-quarter-inch open cell foam and encased in 600-denier nylon, this cooler has stood up to all kinds of abuse and kept things colder longer than we thought possible. —Kit Dillon

-Our top pick, NO-AD Sport SPF 50, is affordable, goes on easily, and feels good against your skin, which means you can use it as much as you need.
-NO-AD Sport SPF 50 is also rated as being water-resistant for 80 minutes, the maximum amount of time that a sunscreen can claim to be water-resistant, making it among the most water-resistant of all the sunscreens we considered.
+Our top pick, Coppertone Ultraguard Sunscreen Lotion SPF 70, works as well as sunscreens that cost seven times as much, but it is still smooth and easy to apply.
+We like this one best because it has no added fragrance, is water resistant, has a pleasant texture, and comes in a bottle that’s easy to hold and easy to close.
 While you should apply it when you get out of the water or stop exercising, you will have as much protection as a sunscreen can afford you until then.
 Not everyone swims or exercises in their sunscreen, but most people do sweat, so maximum water resistance is an important factor even in general-purpose use.

 As for all the controversial chemicals: No study has shown that they do harm to humans based on normal use of sunscreen.
-(NO-AD’s active ingredients are avobenzone, 2 percent; homosalate, 15 percent; octisalate, 5 percent; and oxybenzone, 5 percent.)
+(Coppertone’s active ingredients are avobenzone [3 percent], homosalate [15 percent], octisalate [5 percent], octocrylene [10 percent], and oxybenzone [6 percent].)
 You should be way more concerned about protecting your skin from the sun.
-That said, if you have anxiety about using oxybenzone—which has been shown to disrupt hormone systems in rats when fed an excessive amount of it—feel free to opt for a mineral-based sunscreen.
+That said, if you have anxiety about using oxybenzone—which has been shown to disrupt hormone systems in rats when they are fed an excessive amount of it—feel free to opt for a mineral-based sunscreen.
 Try the “baby” sunscreens at your local drugstore.
 There’s nothing that makes them special for babies—other than marketing—but they tend to be mineral-based and on the cheaper side.
 Mineral sunscreens do tend to be more expensive and go on whiter.
 But the best sunscreen is whatever you will use liberally—if you don’t mind the mineral look and feel, you can bypass chemical sunscreens.

 Since everyone might want something different out of their sandals, we started out by spending two hours on research, and then we tested 15 pairs: seven new pairs of men’s flip-flops, six new women’s models, plus our two top picks from last year.
 We wore them around town and to the beach, where we got them wet and scrambled over rocks and sand.